-Nature of factor and assumption methodology Risk management Mortality and morbidity Mortality relates to the occurrence of death and is a key assumption for long term care insurance.
+Nature of factor and assumption methodology Risk management Mortality and Mortality relates to the occurrence of death and is a key assumption for morbidity long term care insurance.
 Mortality assumptions are based on the Company's internal experience as well as past and emerging industry experience.
 Assumptions are differentiated by sex, underwriting class, policy type and geographic market.
-Assumptions are made for future mortality improvements.
-Morbidity relates to the occurrence of accidents and sickness for insured risks and is a key assumption for long term care insurance.
+Assumptions are made for future mortality improvements. ceded reinsurance with third parties on the long term care insurance portfolio.
+Through the use of reinsurance, Ability has reduced exposure to mortality risk and almost no exposure to morbidity risk on a net basis Morbidity relates to the occurrence of accidents and sickness for insured risks and is a key assumption for long term care insurance.
 Morbidity assumptions are based on the Company's internal experience as well as past and emerging industry experience and are established for each type of morbidity risk and geographic market.
-No assumptions are made for Lapse future morbidity improvements.
-Policies are terminated or enter non-forfeiture status due to non-payment of premiums.
+No assumptions are made for future morbidity improvements.
+Lapse Policies are terminated or enter non-forfeiture status due to non-payment of premiums.
 Policy termination and lapse assumptions are primarily based on the Company's recent experience adjusted for expected future conditions.
 The Company monitors lapse experience regularly.
 Recent lapse experience may be impacted due to shock lapses that have occurred in response to significant premium rate increase activity.
-Investment retu rns The Company establishes investment strategies to support the underlyin insurance contract liabilities.
+Investment retur rns The Company establishes investment strategies to support the underlying insurance contract liabilities.
 Projected cash flows from these assets are combined with projected cash flows from future asset purchases/sales to determine expected rates of return on these assets for future years.
-Investment strategies are based on target investment policies and the reinvestment returns are derived from current and projected market rates for fixed income investments and a projected outlook for other alternative long-duration assets. flows with the corresponding liabilities, which is designed to partially Investment return assumptions include expected future asset credit losses on fixed income investments.
-Credit losses are projected based on past experience of the Company and industry as well as specific reviews of the current investment portfolio.
+Investment strategies are based on target investment policies and the reinvestment returns are derived from current and projected market rates for fixed income investments and a projected outlook for other alternative long-duration assets.
+Ability's investment strategy considers the correlating of asset cash e flows with the corresponding liabilities, which is designed to partially mitigate the Company's exposure to future changes in interest rates.
+Investment return assumptions include expected future asset credit losses on fixed income investments.
+Credit losses are projected based or past experience of the Company and industry as well as specific reviews of the current investment portfolio.
 Investment return assumptions for each asset class also incorporate expected investment management expenses that are derived from the terms of Ability's investment management agreements.
-The costs are attributed to each asset class to develop unitized assumptions per dollar of asset for each asset class.
+The costs are attributed to each asset class to develop unitized assumptions per dollar of asset for each asset class. r